 But I wasn’t very aware of my emotions back then — I didn’t know the language of feelings.

 My unconscious defense mechanisms kept my emotions shut down.
 I didn’t know how to express my inner self, release my distress, and receive comfort.
 I was emotionally disconnected and isolated.

-I turned to the Bible and to books that helped me connect with God.
+I turned to the Bible and books that helped me connect with God.
 One of my favorite books was a classic book called The Imitation of Christ.

-From the exemplar monk Thomas á Kempis I learned to pour out my heart to Jesus and “take hold” of the only One who could hold my soul (Philippians 3:12).
+From the exemplary monk Thomas á Kempis I learned to pour out my heart to Jesus and “take hold” of the only One who could hold my soul (Philippians 3:12).
 I began to feel and to cry out to God.

 I was drawn by my Shepherd Jesus into the sweet and spacious place of his Abba’s heavenly world (Philippians 3:20).
-In God’s presence I felt alive and so I longed to be close to him all the time!
+In God’s presence, I felt alive and so I longed to be close to him all the time!